Special rates require proof of eligibility at check-in.

 It's slow going, down a 1½-mi, narrow, bumpy, gravel road off Highway 19 to this beach park, but it's worth it.
 Kehaha Kai State Park encompases three beaches (from north to south, Mahai'ula, Makalawena, and Kua Bay, which has its own entrance).
 Mahai'ula and Makalawena are beautiful, wide expanses of white-sand beach with dunes; there's a lot of space so you won't feel crowded.
 There are tidal pools for snorkeling and swimming, and you can hike along a historic 4½-mi trail to Kua Bay.
 If you're game, work your way to the top of Puu Kuili, a 342-foot-high cinder cone whose summit offers a fantastic view of the coastline.
 However, be prepared for the heat and bring lots of drinking water.
 The park is busy on the weekends.
 Watch out for rough surf and strong currents.
 Amenities: toilets.
 Best for: swimming; walking; sunsets. www.hawaiistateparks.org.

-Hands-down one of the most beautiful beaches on the island, Kaunaoa is a long crescent of pure white sand.
-The beach, which fronts the Mauna Kea Beach Hotel, slopes very gradually, and along the rocks it's a great place for snorkeling.
-This is a great spot to watch the sun set.
+Hands-down one of the most beautiful beaches on the island, Kaunaoa features a long crescent of pure white sand.
+The beach, which fronts the Mauna Kea Beach Hotel, slopes very gradually, and along the rocks, you'll find great snorkeling.
+Classic Hawaii postcard views abound, especially in winter when snow tops Mauna Kea.
 When conditions permit, waves are good for body- and board surfing also.
-Currents can be strong and powerful in winter so be careful.
+Currents can be strong and powerful in winter, so be careful.
 Public parking is limited to 40 spaces, so arrive before 10 am or after 3 pm.
-If the lot is full, head to nearby Hapuna Beach, where there's a huge parking lot.
+If the lot is full, head to nearby Hapuna Beach, where there's a huge parking lot ($5 per vehicle).
 Try this spot again another day—it's worth it!
-Amenities : lifeguards; parking (no fee); showers; toilets; water sports.
+Amenities : parking (no fee); showers; toilets; water sports.
 Best for: sunset; swimming; walking.

 Snorkelers will find tons of coral and the fish who feed off it in this large network of tide pools at the end of Kapoho-Kai Road.
 This is a great place for getting close-up looks at Hawaii's interesting marine life and reef fish.
 Some of the pools have been turned into private swimming pools in this residential area; those closest to the ocean are open to all.
 The pools are usually very calm, and some are volcanically heated and are divine.
 It's best to come during the week, as the pools can get crowded on the weekend.
 Note: there is no real sandy beach here.
 Take the road to the end, then turn left and park.
 Amenities: none.
 Best for: snorkeling.